crs4/pyEHR/README.md

 # pyEHR

-pyEHR is a a scalable clinical data management toolkit for biomedical research projects based on openEHR standard for clinical data definition.
+pyEHR is a a scalable clinical data access layer intended for building data management systems for secondary use of structured heterogeneous biomedical and clinical data.

 ## Documentation